Highlighting Historical Romance with Lizzi Tremayne

 As the Civil War rages, secessionists menace California.

-Aleksandra and Xavier are trying to get back home—through the oncoming Civil War, the mining camps of 1860’s Nevada and California, the Great Flood of Sacramento—to Xavier’s Californio Rancho de las Pulgas.
+Aleksandra and Xavier are trying to get back home–through the oncoming Civil War, the mining camps of 1860’s Nevada and California, and the Sacramento floods– to Xavier’s Californio Rancho de las Pulgas.